Mark-Cooper-Janssen-Vooles/accessibility-info/readme.md

 The most common mobile platforms have fully functional screen readers, which are similar to desktop screenreaders but are operated using touch gestures rather than key combinations.

 The main two are 'TalkBack' on Android and 'VoiceOver' on iOS.

+## Practical Considerations / Summary:

+- HTML Semantics:
+  - Using the correct HTML semantics will give you things for free.
+You can use a div but you should use a button.
+- Use clear simple language.
+- For images:
+  - alt text will be read allowed by a screen reader.
+  - One thing to consider is whether your images have meaning inside your content, or whether they are purely for visual decoration, and thus have no meaning.
+If they are decorative, it is better to write an empty text as a value for alt attribute.
+  - If you do want to provide extra contextual information, you should put it in the text surrounding the image, or inside a title attribute.
+In this case, most screen readers will read out the alt text, the title attribute, and the filename.
+- For links:
+  - Link text color, like all text, has to be significantly different from the background color (a 4.5:1 contrast).
+  - links should visually be significantly different from non-linking text, with a minimum contrast requirement of 3:1 between link text and surrounding text and between default, visited, and focus/active states and a 4:5 contrast between all those state colors and the background color.
+  - Links that open in a new tab or window via the target="_blank" declaration and links to whose href value points to a file resource should include an indicator about the behavior that will occur when the link is activated.
+- CSS:
+  - It is possible to use CSS to make any HTML element look like anything, but this doesn't mean that you should. you should use the appropriate semantic element for the job, whenever possible.
+  - you shouldn't use visibility:hidden or display:none, because they do hide content from screen readers.
+Unless of course, there is a good reason why you want this content to be hidden from screen readers.
+- Javascript:
+  - Sometimes when using javascript, you'll need to use some WAI-ARIA attributes in to help solve accessibility problems caused by areas of content constantly updating without a page reload (screen readers won't pick this up or alert users to it by default).
+    - You should only use WAI-ARAI when you need to, always preference semantic HTML.
+    - WAI-ARIA is a technology that can help with such problems by adding in further semantics that browsers and assistive technologies can recognize and use to let users know what is going on
+    - I.e. ARIA's role attribute values can act as landmarks that either replicate the semantics of HTML5 elements (e.g. <nav>), or go beyond HTML5 semantics to provide signposts to different functional areas, e.g search, tablist, tab, listbox, etc.
+  - mouse-specific events like mouseover, mouseout, dblclick, etc. Functionality that runs in response to these events will not be accessible using other mechanisms, like keyboard controls or touch screen on a mobile and will need to be accounted for using other ways.
+- Add a jest Axe tool to your tests for the different components.
+Only ~30% of a11y issues are found using this method, but its a start.
+We should also test our interface with the assistive technologies real users use (i.e. screen readers, mobile) and include people with disabilities in user research.